• Skip to primary navigation

 Frequent contributor Alex Scofield is a fan of the giant mug.

-• 7:00 AM – 2 giant mugs drip-pot coffee (each mug approx. 4 “cups” as listed on the drip pot)
+• 7:00 AM – 2 giant mugs of drip-pot coffee (each mug approx. 4 “cups” as listed on the drip pot)

-• 11:00 AM – 2 large mugs French Press coffee at office (each mug approx. 3 “cups”)
+• 11:00 AM – 2 large mugs of French Press coffee at the office (each mug approx. 3 “cups”)

-• 6:00 PM – 1 giant mug drip-pot coffee – at home on a short work day, in the office out of a go-cup if I’m working late.
+• 6:00 PM – 1 giant mug drip-pot coffee – at home on a short workday, in the office out of a go-cup if I’m working late.

 Michael Allen Smith